-Subsequent to year end, specifically January 6, 2016, First Quantum notified the Company that they did not intend to continue with the Tranche 2 Expenditure terminating the Earn-in-Option Agreement.
+On January 6, 2016, First Quantum notified the Company that they did not intend to continue with the Tranche 2 Expenditure terminating the Earn-in-Option Agreement.
 Tsodilo has initiated discussions with other companies to select a new joint venture partner for the development of its metals projects in Tsodilo's license holdings.